 Curated and up-to-date DNASTAR genome template packages are available for common model organisms.
 Each template package contains template sequence, annotations, and database linking information.
 If you wish to use DNASTAR's database association features (e.g., dbSNP, GERP, and COSMIC), you must input one of these genome packages in the appropriate screen for your workflow.

-To add a DNASTAR genome template from your local computer:
+To download and add a DNASTAR genome template: